- New Jersey-based firm seeks to provide women with contraception options beyond the birth-control pill

 In the fourth quarter of 2020, Agile intends to ship the product to wholesalers.

-Many on Wall Street foresee the promise of Twirla, which means the company has been able to arrange sufficient capital in hand or in the pipeline to expand operations and fund Twirl’s manufacturing and roll-out.
+Many on Wall Street foresee the promise of Twirla, which means the company has been able to raise sufficient capital to expand operations and fund Twirla’s manufacturing and roll-out through the end of 2021.

 - Expects to generate revenue soon after with expanded sales staff